Learning from Viral Information: Introduction

 But on the other hand, selecting news stories based on their popularity may help aggregate more information.
 Seeing a particular story in a news feed that selects widely shared content gives a user more information than the realization of a single signal.
 The popularity of this story also tells the user about the past sharing decisions of their predecessors, and thus lets the user draw inferences about the many stories that these predecessors saw in their news feeds.
-In some circumstances, seeing just a few stories in a news feed that emphasizes viral content can lead to strong Bayesian beliefs about the state of nature.
-This can happen even if individual stories are imprecise signals about the state, since sophisticated users can use the selection of these stories to infer much more about sharing on the platform.
+In some circumstances, seeing just a few stories in a news feed that primarily shows viral content can lead to strong Bayesian beliefs about the state of nature, even if individual stories are imprecise signals about the state.
+This is because sophisticated users can use the selection of these stories to infer much more about sharing on the platform.